spotify/echoprint-codegen/README.md

 Codegen also runs in a multithreaded mode for bulk resolving:

-    ./codegen.Linux-x86_64 -s 10 30 < file_list
+    ./echoprint-codegen -s 10 30 < file_list

 Will compute codes for every file in file_list for 30 seconds starting at 10 seconds.
 (It tries to be smart about the number of threads to use.)
 It will output a JSON list.
 Note that song/identify can accept lists in the JSON, which will be faster than sending each code one at a time.
 The "tag" parameter is added to each code dictionary to match the resolving material.

 ## Statistics

-Some statistics on speed on accuracy will be filled in below.

 ### Speed

-Codegen scans audio at roughly 800-1000x real time per processor after decoding and resampling to 11025 Hz.
+Codegen scans audio at roughly 250x real time per processor after decoding and resampling to 11025 Hz.
 This means a full song can be scanned in less than 0.5s on an average computer, and an amount of audio suitable for querying (30s) can be scanned in less than 0.04s.

 Decoding from MP3 will be the bottleneck for most implementations.
 Decoders like mpg123 or ffmpeg can decode 30s mp3 audio to 11025 PCM in under 0.10s.